vuGitH/proj-offliner/readme.md

 sources' contents.

-This `proj-offliner` module permits to convert json-file downloaded into separate JavaScript-files (js-files) with '.js' extensions having appropriate names got from json file data ( obj.files[i].name , where obj - is an object got after parsing by JSON.parse json-file string; files - is property array, each element of which devoted to an appropriate project's content file.
+This `proj-offliner` module permits to convert json-file downloaded into separate JavaScript-files (asp-files) with '.js' extensions having appropriate names got from json file data ( obj.files[i].name , where obj - is an object got after parsing by JSON.parse json-file string; files - is property array, each element of which devoted to an appropriate project's content file.

-Module creates temporary folder and populates it by newly extracted js-files or could extract those files into specified directory.
+Module creates temporary folder and populates it by newly extracted asp-files or could extract those files into specified directory.

-After appropriate edition completed the package assembles js-files modified into new json project file ready for uploading.
+After appropriate edition completed the package assembles asp-files modified into new json project file ready for uploading.

 ## Installation